Michał Węsławski: Third term and war

 On 22 August 1917, during a meeting, Michał Węsławski fainted and was taken away by ambulance.
 Despite resuscitation, he died of a heart attack at 11 p.m.
 His body was laid to rest at St. John's Church.
 The news of the death was reported by Polish newspapers in many cities, exceptionally it was also reported by the German 10th Army newspaper.
 The Germans lifted some of the restrictions, regarding demonstrations, for the funeral, which brought together a large part of the city's population.
 The body was carried through the Old Town to the Rossa cemetery.
-The service was conducted by the administrator of the Vilnius diocese, Father Kazimierz Michalkiewicz.
+The service was conducted by the administrator of the Vilnius diocese, Father Kazimierz Mikołaj Michalkiewicz.
 The funeral of the President of Vilnius was attended by delegations of all city organizations, without distinction of religion or nationality.